xdmushui/partner-center-sdk/develop/get-all-monthly-usage-records-for-a-subscription.md

 ---
-title: Get a subscription's resource usage information
+title: Get all monthly usage records for a subscription.
 description: Gets a collection resource that contains a list of services within a customer's subscription and their associated rated usage information. ms.assetid: 037D71B9-8E8B-4BC0-8388-9CBC97218CED ms.date: 09/18/2019 ms.localizationpriority: medium
 ---

-# Get a subscription's resource usage information
+# Get all monthly usage records for a subscription.

 **Applies To**